anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 From IETF draft 11 -> IETF draft 12:

 * Updated acknowledgements to reflect early reviews
+* Reworked examples to fit JSON syntax
+* Update references to for voucher context to I-D.ietf-anima-rfc8366bis
+* Renamed ietf-voucher-request-prm to ietf-voucher to refelct move of YANG module to RFC8366bis
+* Updated status response member usage in {{exchanges_uc2_3b}} and {{exchanges_uc2_3e}} to always use all field in the BRSKI defined status messages

 From IETF draft 10 -> IETF draft 11: